Background Image for Header:

 He’s got big plans.
 Mountaineer big.
 From playing in the NFL to starting his own dance studio — WVU is helping him get there.More about Ricky

 With the help of the Davis College’s Young Innovator Fellowship program, Mary-Kate launched her first product, Mary-Kate’s GranDelite granola.
 She has her sights set on owning her own nutritional business or pursuing her passion for clinical dietetics.More About Mary-Kate

 Between 2010 and 2015, the combined overdose deaths from cocaine and psychostimulants with abuse potential equaled the number of overdose deaths from heroin.

 Working with his mentors at WVU, Joshua is investigating how a particular protein influences the brain’s response to such drugs.
 His recent findings on the protein RGS12 were featured in the Journal of Psychopharmacology.More About Joshua

 Praveen’s doctoral research focuses on economical solutions to repair deteriorating infrastructure.
 Working with Hota GangaRao, director of the Constructed Facilities Center, Praveen has designed innovative, patent-pending fiber reinforced polymer composites – material that can be wrapped around existing concrete, timber and steel to strengthen structures.More About Praveen

 Learning the language of Morocco

-Clara is one of three WVU students to win Critical Language Scholarships from the U.S. Department of State in 2017.
+Clara was one of three WVU students to win Critical Language Scholarships from the U.S. Department of State in 2017.
 The highly competitive and prestigious scholarship provides a fully funded summer overseas language and cultural immersion program for American undergraduate and graduate students.
-Haizlett will study in Tangier, Morocco.More About Clara
+Haizlett studied in Tangier, Morocco.More About Clara

 Building language skills